ixian-platform/Spixi-Mini-Apps/README.md

 ---

 ### App Packer (`app-packer/`)
-A web-based utility for generating `.zip`, `.spixi`, and `icon.png` files needed to publish your app.
+A web-based utility for generating `.zspixiapp`, `.spixi`, and `icon.png` files needed to publish your app.

 - 100% browser-based
 - No installation or server required